– SatyaKam Ray

 - In the second largest national park of Srilanka, Yala National Park, elephants were seen running away to the higher grounds before the Tsunami hit the coastal lands.
 Similar incidents were reported in Thailand also.
 Not only elephants but even bats, dogs, and other zoo animals behaved strangely before the incident.

 - Before earthquakes, dogs, elephants, lemurs, and other animals become restless and try to run to a safer place.
 According to Friedmann T. Freund, a research scientist at the SETI Institute, animals in Peru’s Yanachaga National Park disappeared weeks before a 7.0 magnitude quake hit the region in 2011.

-- The glacier meltdown and subsequent flood in the Alakananda river in Uttarakhand took many lives, unaware of the coming danger.
-But surprisingly, the fish were not swimming deep inside the river and stuck to the banks as if they knew something was wrong before the incident.
+- The glacier meltdown and subsequent flood in the Alakananda River in Uttarakhand took many lives, unaware of the coming danger.
+Surprisingly, the fish were not swimming deep inside the river and stuck to the banks as if they knew something was wrong before the incident.

 Considering the instances, some questions might pop out in rational minds.

 - Do animals possess a sixth sense?
 Do they have a strong sense of alarm system, much more sophisticated than human beings?
 Can they predict earthquakes much before the seismograph can read?

 - The ability to react to prescient natural calamities or attacks in the case of animals is pretty much better than compared to human beings.
 Does this unique ability come from the proximity to nature in general?